 - Serves as Records Management Officer (RMO) overseeing the Records Management Program and Public Information Requests.
 The City Secretary manages the proper maintenance and disposition of City records and information according to statute and helps to preserve City History.

-- Serves as the Public Information Officer and is responsible for official communications of the City including Public Relations, maintenance of the City website, Digital Media, and Publications.
+- Serves as the Public Information Officer Designee under the City Manager, and is responsible for official communications of the City including Public Relations, maintenance of the City website, Digital Media, and Publications.

 - Serves as the City's Chief Elections Officer and is responsible for the administration of City Elections.